A-dalyomer/excel-to-json-translations/README.md

 # excel_json_converter

-A new Flutter project to export out localization excel file in a useful form to be used in app
+A Flutter project to export localizations from an excel file into a useful form of json to be used in app

 ## Getting Started

-This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)